kellyh2o/yara-backend/README.md

 Only the bare essentials are used to create the API service, and only the feature used by express and mongoose (mongodb client) will be explained in this documentation guide.

-_Caveats: Running this app assumes you have a working mongodb instance preinstalled on you machine_
+_Caveats: Running this app assumes you have a working mongodb instance preinstalled on you machine, as well as yarn installed too_

 ## Quick Commands

 To start the app:

 ```
-npm start
+yarn start
 ```

 ## What you'll find